The beautiful Catholic faith05 Sep 2016, by Doctrines in

 The Lord wants us all to know and understand His truth, so we can embrace it wholeheartedly and live by it.
 Christ reminds us, “The truth shall make you free” (John 8:32).

-I am so proud of the Catholic Church, very happy to be a Catholic and a Catholic priest.
-We may not be “born again” but we are redeemed in Christ Jesus.
+I am so proud of the Catholic Church, delighted to be a Catholic and a Catholic priest.
+We may not be “born again,” but we are redeemed in Christ Jesus.
 Catholicism is the faith of our fathers, and it is our faith forever.